-Baked in the Heritage Bundt tin from Nordic Ware, this cake is literally a twist on a classic, popular cake.
-The distinct mould of the tin creates this incredible, swirl shaped coffee cake, which is defined with the maple syrup icing.
+Using the Heritage Bundt tin from Nordic Ware, this cake is literally a twist on a classic, popular cake.
+While the distinct mould of the tin creates an incredible, swirl shaped coffee cake, which is defined with the maple syrup icing.
 Resulting in a stunningly outstanding cake.

 An incredibly moist and delicious cake, that includes walnuts, it is also lump free.
 Chopping the walnuts very finely ensures their nutty flavour mixes well with the coffee and spices.
-The maple syrup icing adds another layer of flavour.
+While the maple syrup icing adds another layer of flavour.
 Resulting in a light, not heavy sponge, that tastes fantastic.

 My Father-in-law is a very special and incredibly talented man.
 Much loved and respected, I consider myself to be very blessed to be part of his family.
-A wonderful Dad and Grandad, with a gentle sense of humour.
-Most of all, our children love to hear stories of his past adventures which span many centuries.
-A particular favourite being of his time as a Pirate!!
+He is a wonderful Dad and Grandad, with a gentle sense of humour.
+And our children love to hear stories of his past adventures which span many centuries.
+Especially those of his time as a Pirate!!

 No candles are needed to light up this dazzlingly, delicious cake.

 Recipe: Maple Syrup Iced Coffee Bundt Cake serves 10-12

 250g/9oz Unsalted Butter – softened to room temperature

 250g/9oz Soft Light Brown Sugar